 Potting Soil

 Make a hole in the center of the container so that it’s deep enough to accommodate your plant up to it’s lowest set of leaves.
-Add your habanero plant, and then lightly water the root zone to help it settle in.
+Add your Habanero plant, and then lightly water the root zone to help it settle in.

 Adding Supplements To Soil